OLD GREENWICH REAL ESTATE

 Tod and his wife never had children and upon their deaths the estate was left to Columbia Presbyterian Hospital, a charity that was close to their hearts.
 Their thought was that the mansion could be used as a convalescent home.
 It was difficult for the hospital to maintain this ambition and in 1939, the Town of Greenwich purchased the estate for its residents.
 The mansion was converted to thirteen apartments and for many years housed war veterans.The mansion was demolished by the Town in 1961.

-Old Greenwich boasts a glorious park called Binney Park, it’s own library and fire station, a downtown with popular restaurants and unique shops, an elementary school and numerous places of worship.
+Living in Old Greenwich, CT, is very convenient it boasts a glorious park called Binney Park, it’s own library and fire station, a downtown with popular restaurants and unique shops, an elementary school and numerous places of worship.
 What seems to make Old Greenwich one of the favored real estate sons these days, is something that this community has had for a long time, best explained by Daniel Cantazaro.
 Mr. Cantazaro shared in his oral history, “Village Life in Old Greenwich” that “Living in Old Greenwich was every kid’s dream because there was always so much to be able to do at all times.
 And the people that lived in Old Greenwich were one big family.
 It didn’t matter that I was a shoemaker’s son or you were the millionaire’s son.
 We all played together and we all were in and out of each other’s houses.”

 Sense of community remains strong, at a walk through last month for a lovely young family coming to Greenwich from New York City, the homeowners/sellers said they couldn’t imagine ever leaving Old Greenwich— a sentiment I hear often!